 The Electrolysis Council of Florida is currently soliciting applications to fill the following vacancies:

-Professional members must meet the following minimum criteria:
+Consumer Members must meet the following minimum criteria:

-- Must not be affiliated with an electrolysis school or manufacturer or supplier of electrolysis equipment or supplies.
+- Must not be affiliated with an electrolysis school or a manufacturer or supplier of electrolysis equipment or supplies.